United Daughters of the Confederacy

 The United Daughters of the Confederacy (UDC) is an American neo-Confederate hereditary association for female descendants of Confederate Civil War soldiers engaging in the commemoration of these ancestors, the funding of monuments to them, and the promotion of the pseudohistorical Lost Cause ideology and corresponding white supremacy.

-Established in Nashville, Tennessee in 1894, the group venerated the Ku Klux Klan during the first half of the 20th century and funded the construction of a monument to the Klan in 1926.
+Established in Nashville, Tennessee, in 1894, the group venerated the Ku Klux Klan during the Jim Crow era, and in 1926, a local chapter funded the construction of a monument to the Klan.
 According to the Institute for Southern Studies, the UDC "elevated [the Klan] to a nearly mythical status.
 It dealt in and preserved Klan artifacts and symbology.
 It even served as a sort of public relations agency for the terrorist group."
+The organization restricted membership to whites at one time, but later lifted the requirement.
+As of 2011, there were 23 so-called "Real Daughters" (that is, actual children of Confederate veterans) still living, one of whom, Mattie Clyburn Rice, was black.
+There are no longer any living children of Civil War veterans.
+The last, Irene Triplett, died in 2020.

 The group's headquarters are in the Memorial to the Women of the Confederacy building in Richmond, Virginia, the former capital city of the Confederate States.
-In May 2020 the building was damaged by fire during the George Floyd protests.
+In May 2020, the building was damaged by fire during the George Floyd protests.